CMU-MultiComp-Lab/social-iq-2.0/_pages/about.md

 **A finer point about the dataset**: Because you will download videos from youtube directly, the set of videos that constitute the dataset may change slightly between the release and conclusion of the challenge. **We will treat the "final" dataset as the set of videos downloaded from youtube one week before the challenge concludes**.
 If you download the dataset now and report your results later, that is ok – we will simply discard predictions made on test set videos that are no longer available when we determine final testing accuracies, and you will not be penalized for training or validating on videos that are no longer available by the end of the challenge.

 ## Questions
-If you have any questions, please open a Github issue repository or email me (awilf@cs.cmu.edu).
+If you have any questions, please open a Github issue repository or email awilf@cs.cmu.edu

+The [Social-IQ 2.0 Challenge](https://cmu-multicomp-lab.github.io/social-iq-2.0/) was created by the [MultiComp Lab](http://multicomp.cs.cmu.edu) at [CMU](https://www.cmu.edu).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.